SurajDoddi/Pennyflow/documentation/Sprint4_frontend.md

 PennyFlow is an enterprise-grade personal finance management application designed to provide users with a complete solution for tracking expenses and generating meaningful financial insights.
 The platform is built with a focus on modern frontend architecture, secure authentication, and responsive design, delivering a seamless user experience.

 ## Command to Execute Front-end
+Go to the client folder and use the following command to run the client -
 - **To build**
 ```bash
 npm run build